Optimizing Content to Meet Your Ideal Buyer’s Needs: 5 Tips

 - Sales-Focused Content: At this stage, your potential client knows how they want to approach their problem or opportunity.
 Now you can provide sales-oriented content: talk about estimates, free trials, and the like.
 Your goal here, in other words, is to provide opportunities to connect with you further.

-When you build your your buyer personas, you can focus on each on these stages, this way you will know the attributes of people who are in each stage.
+When you build your buyer personas, you can focus on each on these stages, this way you will know the attributes of people who are in each stage.